NikitaKurpas/task-management-sample/README.md

 ## Goal of this project

-- Write a sample app that showcases my skills as a Node.js Backend and React Frontend developer
+- Write a sample app that showcases my skills as Full Stack JavaScript Software Engineer.
 - Experiment with Next.js 9's new features